jen-thomas/orthoptera-elevational-range-community-composition/README.md

 ### Data

 The directory `data` was used as the source of all of the data files that are used in the analysis.
 The data created as part of this project is now held in another [repository](https://github.com/jen-thomas/orthoptera-elevational-range-community-composition-observation-data), and data produced by other sources (digital elevation models and temperature) is not made available here for licensing and practical (data set size) reasons.
+The published (and citable) version is available at [https://doi.org/zenodo.7763502](https://doi.org/zenodo.7763502).

 #### Digital elevation model data